mrtolkien/lol_beautify_gdocs/README.md

 For role names, I use `top, jungle, mid, bot, supp`.

+Other tags include `GOOD, BAD, and ARROW` at the moment.
+Don't hesitate to ping me if you want to add other ones!

 ## Known issues

 - By default, google docs transforms your ' in ’, and Riot (wrongly) uses the first one.
 I will need to make sure